Miguel Rojas Player Props: Dodgers vs. Royals

 Miguel Rojas At The Plate

-- In 56 games played this season, he has not hit a home run.
+- In 57 games played this season, he has not hit a long ball.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.